zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read

 This endpoint returns the detail of one order.
--	all open orders can be returned if client order ID was specified.
--	only those closed orders created within 48 hours can be returned if client order ID was specified.
+-	only those orders created within 24 hours can be returned.

 ### HTTP Request